dachcom-digital/pimcore-dynamic-search/UPGRADE.md

 - PHP8 return type declarations added: you may have to adjust your extensions accordingly
 - All Folders in `views` are lowercase/dashed now (`views/common`, `views/output-channel`, ...)
 - `FieldTransformerInterface::configureOptions` return type changed to `void`
+- Provider bundles registration process has changed: There not automatically registered.
+You need to this by yourself.
+[Example](https://github.com/dachcom-digital/pimcore-dynamic-search-data-provider-trinity#installation).
 - Paginator changed:
     - Removed Zend Paginator
     - Use Paginator from `KnpPaginatorBundle` which is included in PX by default